Child Safe Shutters: The Complete Perth Family Guide

 - Hidden tilt rod

-- A concealed mechanism that adjusts louvres without a visible central bar.
+- A concealed internal mechanism that lets you adjust louvre angles without a visible bar.

 - Anti-lift lock